treehouses/treehouses.github.io/pages/vi/pi-setup.md

 6. Unmount and safely eject the microSD card from your computer.

 ### Starting up the Raspberry Pi:
-1. Insert the microSD card into the RPi.
+Insert the microSD card into the RPi.
+Use an ethernet cable to connect it to a router, and connect the power cable.
-2. Connect the RPi to power.
 A red "power" LED should turn on.

 ## Next Section: [Using Treehouses Remote](treehouses-remote.md)